captbaritone/hashbin/README.md

-# HashB.in
+# HashBin

-HashB.in is a paste bin that avoids knowledge of the contents of its pastes.
+HashBin is a paste bin that avoids knowledge of the contents of its pastes.

 ## How?